Marc Lefkowitz | 09/21/09 @ 2:55pm

 CVI could learn about branding an industrial heritage corridor from Germany's Ruhr valley or, closer to home, about industrial symbiosis and ecological regeneration from Milwaukee's Menomonee River Valley, a 140-acre site along that city's industrial river channel.

 Imbuing vacant land with new green uses is at the heart of the CVI vision.
 The county is making slow progress.
 The county and Building Cleveland By Design are days away from securing the land and easements for the C&M Trail, a 1.3 mile bike path along the West Bank of the Flats that will connect Scranton Road Peninsula to just north of Shooters, Alsenas said.
-(Pictured right) It will connect cyclists using the Towpath Trail extension from the national park to Cleveland to travel an action-packed final mile from Scranton to Irishtown Bend to Whiskey Island and a lakefront park.
+One day, it will connect cyclists using the Towpath Trail extension from the national park to Cleveland to travel an action-packed final mile from Scranton to Irishtown Bend to Whiskey Island and a lakefront park.
 Development in the form of an aquarium at the Powerhouse and a newly revived Flats East Bank is once again heating up in the Flats in anticipation of the Towpath Trail extension and its connector trails.
 Meanwhile, the county continues to plant 'green bulkheads'-underwater hanging baskets inserted in the crenellations of the steel bulkheads which supply habitat for fish along Cuyahoga River in the Flats with a $1.7 million grant from the feds.
 They want to build on industrial reuse successes like Ray's Indoor Mountain Bike Park.

 Schwarze-Rodrian complimented Cleveland for lighting its bridges in the Flats (during the city's bicentennial celebration).
 "The illumination tells me you have already discovered the value of your infrastructure."